Deaf interpreting services

 The Kent Deaf Interpreting Service (KDIS) provides British Sign Language (BSL) interpreters in people's preferred languages to allow you to access information and services.

 For Kent residents, we offer a variety of communication services.
 If you need any help, just let us know, we are available from 9am to 5pm, Monday to Friday.
-You can:
+Contact us:

 For questions outside of these hours, contact the Royal Association for Deaf People by calling or texting 07974 32556.